MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UnifiedGroup.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

 **Note**: Set-UnifiedGroup is not supported under the ApplicationID context.
-Instead of this cmdlet, we recommend using Microsoft Graph to modify Microsoft 365 groups.
+Instead of this cmdlet, we recommend using Microsoft Graph to modify Microsoft 365 groups in that context.
 For more information, see [Overview of Microsoft 365 groups in Microsoft Graph](https://docs.microsoft.com/graph/office365-groups-concept-overview).

 Use the Set-UnifiedGroup cmdlet to modify Microsoft 365 Groups in your cloud-based organization.
 To modify members, owners, and subscribers of Microsoft 365 Groups, use the Add-UnifiedGroupLinks and Remove-UnifiedGroupLinks cmdlets.